Salah, Mane, Aubameyang joint winners of EPL Golden Boot | Africanews

 All three share the Golden Boot having scored 22 goals apiece ? pic.twitter.com/jtKJfgB6uZ

-Aubameyang, only in his second season at the Emirates, scored twice in Arsenal’s fixture way to Burnley to also reach the twenty-two mark.
+Aubameyang, only in his second season at the Emirates, scored twice in Arsenal’s fixture away to Burnley to also reach the twenty-two mark.
 Arsenal shared a photo of him having received his award.

 The Golden Boot is awarded to the highest scoring player in the league just as the Golden Glove is given to the goalkeeper who keeps the most clean sheets.